vitelabs/go-vite/docs/tutorial/sppguide/basics/README.md

 ### 1. Writing the Smart Contract.

-Solidity++ is used to write the contract itself, which is then then deployed onto the blockchain.
+Solidity++ is used to write the contract itself, which is then deployed onto the blockchain.
 Once a contract is deployed, anyone can interact with it, making the contract essentially a decentralized and publicly accessible application backend.

 This can be done entirely within VSCode and the Solidity++ extension, following steps from the [debugger guide](./debugger/) and examples from [Simple Contracts.](./simple-contracts/)